worthington10TW/worthington10TW/_posts/2020-09-06-training-in-pseudo-situ.markdown

 ### Lean inception

+Before we can move into execution we need to define a strategy.
+An Inception allows us to diverge before we converge.
+A week of workshops that allow us to understand and define the problem, with the goal of creating just enough of a backlog to get us going.

 Paulo Caroli crafted the lean inception, it's an incredibly useful set of workshops.
 The entire week is planned out and well documented.
 He has documented these in a [book](https://www.amazon.co.uk/Lean-Inception-Align-People-Product-ebook/dp/B079CMQQB5/ref=sr_1_1?dchild=1&keywords=lean+inception&qid=1601575358&sr=8-1){:target="_blank"  rel="noreferrer"} and [blog posts](https://martinfowler.com/articles/lean-inception/){:target="_blank"  rel="noreferrer"}.

+If you follow Paulo's plan you will cover

+- The product Is/ is not/ does/ does not
+- Write the Product Vision
+- Describe the users
+- Discover the Features
+- Current codebase demo
+- Codebase walkthrough & integrations
+- Display Features in Journeys
+- Show the User Journeys
+- How do we know we did good (RAID)/ measures
+- Technical and business review / prioritisation
+- Sequence the Features

 Running the inception remote seems like a daunting task.
 Remember to take frequent breaks, remind the team that any team member can request a break at any point in time, and allow for extra time.
 Using tools like Mural really helped keep collaboration high, if these are not available then google slides can also work (Although a little clunky).